Our Principal and CEO, Yiannis Koursis, has been named in HM The Queen’s Birthday Honours List as an Officer of the Order of the British Empire (OBE).

 Yiannis turned his vision for a SciTech Digital Innovation Hub for every student, addressing digital poverty across the region, into a reality with a landmark Barnsley College development officially opened in 2021 by Education Secretary Nadhim Zahawi.

-Elected to the CBI Yorkshire and Humber Regional Council, Yiannis contributed to their national Reviving Regions report and action plan and as chair of South Yorkshire College Principals, he helps power joint bids for traineeships, digital bootcamps and Institute of Technology.
+Elected to the CBI Yorkshire and Humber Regional Council, Yiannis contributed to their national Reviving Regions report and action plan and helps power joint bids for traineeships, digital bootcamps and Institute of Technology.
 Through his work as Barnsley 2030 Board Vice Chair, he is helping lead the town’s new vision and ambitions for the decade.

 Yiannis said: “I am deeply thrilled, and humbled, to have been recommended to receive this Honour and would like to express my gratitude to those who nominated me.
 This honour recognises one’s contribution to public service – but how can you ever make transformational difference without the strong support of those around you?
 So, I would like to say a huge thank you to my family and to everyone who has enabled me to do what I am proud to say I love doing.”